-Your benefit is funded through member and employer contributions to VRS, which are invested over your career.
+The defined benefit component of the Hybrid Retirement Plan is funded through member and employer contributions to VRS, which are invested over your career.
 VRS holds these funds in a trust protected by the Constitution of Virginia.
-This trust may be used only to pay benefits for VRS members, retirees and beneficiaries.
+This trust may be used only to administer and pay benefits for VRS members, retirees and beneficiaries.